 Why you should visit Meghalaya?

-Meghalaya Trip is famed for its roaring high waterfalls and dense forests.
+Meghalaya is famed for its roaring high waterfalls and dense forests.
 Its name literally means “Abode of the Clouds.”
-As soon as you start Meghalaya Itinerary, you will quickly realise that describing the entire mood of the state is challenging as it is a land of wonders in terms of travel or tourism.
+As soon as you start your Meghalaya Travel Package, you will quickly realise that describing the entire mood of the state is challenging as it is a land of wonders in terms of travel or tourism.
 Meghalaya, often known as the “Land of the Clouds,” is a serene and exciting place.
 You will discover that the magical vistas that Meghalaya has to offer are nothing but maximum charm and peace as you explore this breathtaking splendor.
 The intriguing tunnels and crystal-clear river water make this a must-see destination.
-The sight of Meghalaya’s Itinerary in its lofty mountains will leave you speechless.
+The sight of Meghalaya’s lofty mountains will leave you speechless.

 On January 21, 1972, Meghalaya was founded by splitting out two districts from Assam: the United Khasi Hills and Jaintia Hills, and the Garo Hills.
 Meghalaya was once a part of Assam, but on January 21, 1972, the districts of Khasi, Garo, and Jaintia hills were separated from Assam and formed the new state of Meghalaya.

-You will be picked up from Guwahati in the morning and head to Umiam Lake for a splendid viewpoint before reaching Shillong.
-You are going to enter Police Bazaar of Shillong and visit the Cathedral of Mary Help of Christians followed by Ward’s Lake, Elephant falls etc.
+You will be picked up from Guwahati in the morning and go to Umiam lake for a splendid viewpoint before reaching Shillong.
+First day will be followed by sightseeing in the entire city of Shillong.

 When is the best time to visit Meghalaya?